juliendevlin/out-and-about/readme.md

 # Out & About
 ## A journaling app for ski bums, dirt bags, mountaineers, or all of the above.
-(AKA a glorified form… but a full-stack form!)
 &emsp;
 ### Punch List
 * submit several locations/routes as part of one entry